 1. Visit The Torpedo Room

 The bow of the boat houses the imposing torpedo room, with its six empty torpedo tubes.
-These were looked after by 10 submariners.
-Two torpedo tubes could be loaded at the same time, but it took 3 people to do it!
+Ten submariners looked after these.
+Two torpedo tubes could be loaded simultaneously, but it took three people to do it!

 2. Experience the Accommodation